 Believe it or not, sexual activity is what keeps everything in the world flowering and flourishing.

-For us humans, if our sexual relationship with a significant other is not blooming, it could mean the physical essence is waning.
+If our sexual relationship with a significant other is not blooming, it could mean our physical essence is waning.

 On the physical level, sexual energy can ebb due to: